hadrianw/tomatoaster/README.md

 ## Updates - WIP

 Generation of the delta image is done via rsync and overlayfs.
-A crude pseudo-script to do the update as below:
+A crude pseudo-script to do the update itself as below:

 ```
 wget http://tomatoaster.org/updates/delta1.sqfs